 My review of the book:

-‘Oh Crap!
-Potty Training’ is a very, very easy read, which is perfect for this topic.
-No mom wants to sit for weeks reading an overly detailed and complex book about potty training.
+Oh Crap!
+Potty Training is a very easy read, which is perfect for this topic.
+I really didn’t want to sit for weeks reading an overly detailed and complex book about potty training.
 Glowacki breaks down each stage of the potty training process and provides helpful tips if things go wrong.
-Many of the advice and steps she describes make a lot of sense, and I will absolutely follow her method when beginning this next stage of my daughter’s life (hopefully before the end of August).
-Also, although there are 20 chapters in this book, Glowacki advises all her readers not to read past Chapter 5 until potty training has begun.
+Many of the advice and steps she describes make a lot of sense, and I will absolutely follow her method when beginning this next stage of my daughter’s life.
+Also, although there are 20 chapters in this book, Glowacki advises all her readers not to read past Chapter 5 or 6 until potty training has begun.

 Things I learned from this book:

 I found the first six chapters really helped me understand how to prepare for potty training and how to make it a success for my daughter.
 Glowacki was veryspecific about what needs to happen in the house and how parents are to act throughout the first couple of days.
 I knew I would need to be home initially, but I didn’t realize how important it was until she laid out all the reasons why.
 I also learned it is important to begin talking about this upcoming change for my daughter before potty training actually begins.
 For example, saying things like, “We’re almost done your diapers, you will be using the potty soon.”
 This allows your toddler to begin to register what will be happening in a couple of days.
 I found her first six chapters to be very informative.